-In the doctor’s office, it is important to be completely honest about where pain is located and the severity of it.
+In the doctor’s office, it is important to be completely honest about where the pain is located and the severity of it.
 This will give doctors a more clear idea of what is causing pain.

 Once doctors have made a diagnosis, they will begin to devise a treatment plan.
 Each treatment plan is specific to the patient based on their needs.
-These needs include activity level, profession, severity of the injury and pain, and many more.
+These needs include activity level, profession, the severity of the injury and pain, and many more.

 Treatment of Turf Toe